pbitzer/pyltg/README.md

 ### Caveats, Gotchas, etc ###

-* Under the hood, the data is maintained in a pandas Dataframe, but for the most part you won't need to interact at that level.
+* Under the hood, the data is maintained in a Pandas Dataframe, but for the most part you won't need to interact at that level.
 * There is a `baseclass` class that is inherited by all the others.
 Most users have no need for this.
-Instead, go straight to the class you need.
+Instead, go straight to the class corresponding to the lightning data you're using.

 ### Issues ###
 If you run into a bug, please report it [https://bitbucket.org/uah_ltg/pyltg/issues]